 Ditto for Things Asian, the amazing publishing company that not only published my first book Vignettes of Taiwan, but also bought stories, articles & full city reviews from me.
 Big props to Things Asian for keeping me in travel yuan in the early 00’s, and for keeping a bunch of stories from other publications online.
 Click here and scroll down to “Other Contributions” on my Things Asian page.

-Many of these articles are on other websites, which will open in new windows.
+As for the random articles below, many of these articles are on other websites.
 To avoid what I consider to be an ungraceful break in narrative, I’ll link the articles with a brief description containing the article’s title (which will be linked), beneath which I’ll then put as a teaser of sorts the first line or so of the story, which will also be a live link.

 My first serious piece of journalism was Confessions of a Sweatshop Inspector.
 Originally titled Memoirs of a Dog Meat Man (and written for The Nation, though never published on its esteemed pages), the editor at the Albion Monitor felt my title would only be understood by readers who understood the Chinese adage “掛羊頭賣狗肉” and made the call to change the title.
 The article chronicles the year I spent as a sweatshop inspector in China, and was run in anti-sweatshop textbooks for a while.